Combines three functions in one

 There’s an option for auto mode or manual control.
 Dyson recommends leaving the auto mode on since the machine can read the room's status and automatically turn on or off the purify or humidifying functions depending on the air quality and moisture levels.
 You can also control the airflow speed, the direction of airflow, and oscillation.

 While the machine gets rave reviews from me as far as performance goes, my favorite thing about the Dyson Pure Humidify + Cool is that it displays real-time air quality on the LCD and in the app.
 You can see how your indoor air rates on the air quality scale—good, fair, poor, very poor, and extremely poor—and how that compares to your local outdoor air quality.

-There’s also a breakdown of the different types of pollutants, like smoke, bacteria, mold, pollen, and toxins found in cleaning products and paints, and what levels of these pollutants you have in your air at any given time.
+There’s also a breakdown of the different types of pollutants, like smoke, bacteria, mold, and pollen and what levels of these pollutants you have in your air at any given time.
 I thought it was really cool to see this information in real-time, and, for the most part, my indoor air quality was always ranked as good, which gave me a lot of peace of mind.

 Frequently Asked Questions

 Can you use the functions independently?

 The Dyson Pure Humidify + Cool will always purify your air, but you can turn the humidifying function off if you don’t need it.
 During the cooler months, you can use the backward airflow mode, which sucks air into the machine's front and then out the back, so it doesn’t work as a fan to cool you down.

 How often do you need to change the filter?

 The frequency of filter changes depends on your air quality and how often you run the Dyson Pure Humidify + Cool.
 Both the LCD screen and the Dyson Link app monitor your filter’s life as you go.
 When it’s time to change your filter, you’ll get an alert from the machine.
 If you have push notifications on, you will get a notification from the app.